-- Employees will be given a copy of the Staff HR Grievance Policy and Procedure at the time they receive a Positive Corrective Action (PCA).
-Additionally, any supervisor who is approached by an employee about filing a grievance will give the employee a copy of this procedure without commenting as to the appropriateness of the grievance.
+- A link to the university's Staff HR Grievance Policy and Staff HR Grievance Procedure will be included in the Positive Corrective Action (PCA).
+Any supervisor who is approached by an employee with questions about filing a grievance will give the employee a copy of this procedure without commenting as to the appropriateness of the grievance.
 No employee will be disciplined, harassed, intimidated, or retaliated against for discussing workplace issues, concerns, and complaints, or for utilizing the grievance procedure.

-- Employees and supervisors can consult with Employee Relations to help resolve workplace issues, without regard to whether a grievance has been filed.
+- Employees and supervisors can consult with the Staff Mediator or Employee Relations to help resolve workplace issues, without regard to whether a grievance has been filed.

-- Grievances should be submitted in writing to Employee Relations by email at AskHR@case.edu or in person by visiting the HR Service Center in Crawford Hall, Room 320.
+- Grievances should be submitted the Grievance Form in writing to Employee Relations by email at AskHR@case.edu or in person by visiting the HR Service Center in Crawford Hall, Room 320.

-- Grievances alleging discrimination or violation of the university’s equity policies (e.g. discrimination and harassment) should be submitted to the Equity Office in Adelbert Hall, Room 318.
+- Grievances alleging discrimination or violation of the university’s equity policies (e.g. discrimination and harassment) should be submitted to the Office of Equity in the Nursing Research Building.